 That’s not to say that the mercury doesn’t plummet once in a while.
 A few years ago I spent New Year’s Eve in Siracusa, Sicily.
 It was C-C-COLD!!!
 At midnight, the temperature was only about 40 degrees Fahrenheit (5 C) in the Piazza Duomo.
 And Syracuse is about as far south as you can go in Italy.

-In Rome, it snowed in 2011, and again in 2012.
+There was snow in Rome in 2011, and again in 2012.
 That was kind of cool, though, seeing all the monuments covered in white.
 (We almost lost our white cat in a snowbank, however.)

 A climate that you can’t control

 Around this time of year, you might hear people in Rome lament, “When will they turn on the damn condo heat?!?
 Cheap bastards!”

 Most apartment buildings have one central heating system in the bowels of the basement, and it doesn’t get turned on until the decision is made by the penny-pinching octogenarian in charge because—well, because their parents had been in charge, and their parents before them, all the way back to the Ancient Romans.

 In the US, most buildings (at least in Florida) are equipped with a combination cooling/heating unit with a precise thermostat.
 In your home, your office, and your car—you have total control over your environment.
 If you begin to feel even the slightest discomfort, simply tweak the thermostat up or down, and all is cozy in your world.

 As a result, many Americans have the habit of constantly adjusting the thermostat the way others constantly check their email or Facebook.
 If the temperature varies more than one degree, they start pushing buttons or turning knobs until the environment bends to their will.

 It’s the need for control more than any physical discomfort; that American birthright of “self-determination” that we all treasure so much.
 It can be a difficult thing to concede to your landlord your first years as an expat in Italy.